aiedward/fastai-1/README.md

 ### Image segmentation with U-net from scratch

-Build a U-net from scratch using PyTorch and training it to segment cars from background.
+Build a U-net from scratch using PyTorch and train it to segment cars from background.

 Labeled traning dataset: